DuendeInexistente/Cirque/ShortStories/skagerrak.md

 It's this city.

-So many memories, too many, like being drunk on something that went bad too long ago, like -I imagine- a bad trip with bad people around you, and one can almost taste the mediocre rancor in the air.
+So many memories, too many, like being drunk on something that went bad too long ago, like -I imagine- a bad trip with bad people around you, and one can almost taste the mediocre rancor in the air like the aftertaste of suckling on a dirty, greasy teat.

 *Water flows.*

 But that's the issue, isn't it?
 It flows and it flows.

 I keep swimming, taking as few breaks for air as I can, spending so much time underwater that my lungs ache and my head hurts and I feel dizzy, but I stay underwater, I stay in this stage, in my stage, rather than walk on the stone of Landly that is so hard and old and meaningless.